gustavoscruz29/competitive-programming/README.md

 As for me, I dedicated myself heavily to TALP this semester.
 I definitely went well beyond the course's 60 hours.
 I also succeeded by staying very close to the problems, solving them almost daily.
 Living with Vinícius Castro helped a lot too, haha.
 At first, I struggled a bit — which is normal — readjusting to C++, the language most widely used in the CP world.
 After that, I started solving many Codeforces problems by following the TLE Eliminators playlists.
 This semester, I managed to get through the 1000 and 1100 rating playlists.

 The classes were also very conducive to developing competitive thinking, with every assessment structured as a contest.
 I even placed first in one of them — who would've guessed.
 Today (July 8th), it wrapped up for me with the practical team exam (contest).
-We have a team: **Os Meninos de Vó**, made up of [Augusto César](https://github.com/augusto-csa), [Luan Alves](https://github.com/luanlelis12), and me (Gustavo Cruz).
+We have a team: **Os Menino de Vó**, made up of [Augusto César](https://github.com/augusto-csa), [Luan Alves](https://github.com/luanlelis12), and me (Gustavo Cruz).
 We'll be competing in the first phase of the SBC Programming Marathon this coming August, in Guanambi — a city I love so much.

 Finally, finishing this course with a 100% grade is something I've never achieved before at UESB.
 I'm truly proud of it.
 Thank God I earned this achievement — and thanks also to the quality and organization of the course.
 As I said, I'll keep trying to solve more problems; I don't want to stop.
 I'll be adding some of them here, to this repository I've been building since the start of the course — I've included every problem I solved during this period, and there will be many more.
 Below are some photos from today.
 Thank you all so much <3.

 <p align="center">
   <img src="https://github.com/gustavoscruz29/competitive-programming/blob/main/images/osmeninosanddeadlock.jpeg" width="500" alt="Os Meninos de Vó and Deadlock at the team contest closing"/>
   <br/>
-  <em>Os Meninos de Vó together with Deadlock at the team contest closing</em>
+  <em>Os Menino de Vó together with Deadlock at the team contest closing</em>
 </p>

 <p align="center">
   <img src="https://github.com/gustavoscruz29/competitive-programming/blob/main/images/osmenino.jpeg" width="500" alt="Os Meninos de Vó, second place in the contest"/>
   <br/>
-  <em>Os Meninos de Vó, who finished in second place in the contest</em>
+  <em>Os Menino de Vó, who finished in second place in the contest</em>
 </p>